2022 Russian mobilization: Decree

+Official publication and entry into force

+The Presidential Decree of 21 September 2022 No. 647 "On the announcement of partial mobilization in the Russian Federation" was published on the Official Internet Portal of Legal Information pravo.gov.ru on 21 September 2022.
+Also the Decree was published on 22 September 2022 on the front page of the issue 223(8861) of the Rossiyskaya Gazeta.

+According to point 10 of the Decree, this Decree entered into force from the day of official publication (i.e. on 21 September 2022 when the Decree was published on the Official Internet Portal of Legal Information).

 Point 7

 Point number 7 of the decree is classified.
 In the public version of the decree posted on Russian government websites, point 7 was not available and was marked as "for official use."
 Peskov told press that the classified clause referred to the number of reservists who could be called up for military service.

 The banned opposition newspaper Novaya Gazeta, operating in exile, reported on 22 September 2022, that the classified point 7 gives the Defense Department permission to mobilize up to one million men.
 Putin's spokesperson Dmitry Peskov denied this, calling the reports "a lie."
 On 23 September 2022, a source close to one of Russia's federal ministries told Meduza that 1.2 million people were going to be conscripted.
 Peskov also denied this.

 Organization

 Text of decree

 The decree does not say that only reserve servicemen are subject to conscription.
 It lists the grounds for dismissal from military service – age, state of health, court sentence to imprisonment.
 Deferment from conscription is granted to employees of the military-industrial complex.

 The law on mobilization also limits citizens registered with the military from leaving the country:

 The State Duma deputies voted for the introduction of the concepts of "wartime" and "martial law" the day before the announcement of mobilization.
 Senators and deputies of the State Duma are not subject to mobilization.